tirthajyoti-ghosh/jober/docs/job-sites/remoteok-io.md

 - On the other hand, remoteok.io serves server-rendered web pages.
 So scraping their website will be piece of cake.

 - Any job can be searched through their URL - <https://remoteok.io/remote-{{search-term}}-jobs>.
 The search results URL is very structured and it makes it easy to programmatically send a request to the URL to scrape the data.

+- The job details page is a bit tricky as the content is in markdown format.
+So I will have to parse the markdown and send back a well formatted JSON.
+Torre API response might help here.
+I have noticed Torre also crawls job sites and sends a formatted JSON in their API.

+    - For more information, check the "remoteok.io" section in job details docs file.